gituser12981u2/audio_visualizer/README.md

 - Visualize audio data in vertical or horizontal bar charts.
 - Adjustable parameters such as smoothing factor, buffer size, sampling rate, and number of bars.
+- Theme support for customizing the visual output.
 - Works on Linux, macOS, and Windows.
 - Works best in VSC terminal, iterm2, kitty, and alacritty.